-Students who choose biosecurity and disaster preparedness will be trained in a wide range of senior leadership roles in the prevention of and response to both natural and manmade disasters.
-This concentration can be completed either online or in the traditional classroom setting.
+Each prepares you for a wide range of senior leadership roles in the prevention of and response to both natural and manmade disasters, and can be completed entirely online or in a traditional classroom setting.

 Biosecurity measures are aimed at mitigating, preventing, preparing for, responding to or recovering from natural or manmade biological events that could harm humans, animals or the environment.

-At SLU, you will learn about recent public health threats, including: anthrax, avian influenza, botulism, chikungunya, dengue fever, Ebola, methicillin-resistant Staphylococcus aureus (MRSA), Middle East respiratory syndrome Coronavirus (MERS Co-V), Nipah, plague, severe acute respiratory syndrome Coronavirus (SARS Co-V), smallpox, tualremia and Zika.
+At SLU, you will learn about recent public health emergencies like the novel coronavirus (COVID-19) pandemic as well as other threats such as anthrax, avian influenza, botulism, chikungunya, dengue fever, Ebola, methicillin-resistant Staphylococcus aureus (MRSA), Middle East respiratory syndrome Coronavirus (MERS Co-V), Nipah, plague, severe acute respiratory syndrome Coronavirus (SARS Co-V), smallpox, tularemia and Zika.

 These are complex humanitarian events that require a multi-disciplinary approach, incorporating clinical medicine, public health, veterinary medicine, epidemiology, environmental health, business, law enforcement and emergency management.